 Your Dashboard, located in the top-left corner of your screen, is the yellow brick road that leads you home from anywhere in your site.

-Now, let’s walk through selecting a theme for your website.
+Now, let’s walk through installing a theme for your website.

 Navigating to your themes in WordPress